Louise Harnby | Crime Fiction and Thriller Editor

 Stylistic editing is subjective, and when it comes to fiction, there’s always room to bend the standard so-called rules of grammar and punctuation because it’s in the prose’s best interest.

 A pro fiction editor can work with you to make your narrative and dialogue pop.
-Will a pedantic Amazon reviewer who knows nothing about literary devices agree with the decision to omit a comma in favour of polysyndactic rhythm?
+Will a pedantic Amazon reviewer who knows nothing about literary devices agree with the decision to omit a comma in favour of polysyndentic rhythm?
 Possibly not.

 That doesn’t mean your editor made a mistake.
 It means fiction editors seek to balance sense and sensibility.